quelea-projection/quelea-projection.github.io/docs/Troubleshooting.md

 6. Select _Video_ -&gt; _Output modules_ -&gt; _DirectDraw_
 7. Uncheck _Overlay video output_

+If you still experience issues, try downgrading VLC to [an older version](http://download.videolan.org/pub/videolan/vlc/2.2.0/win64/vlc-2.2.0-win64.exe) and see if that helps.

 ## My animations/transitions in a presentation do not appear

 Try to use the native [PowerPoint or OpenOffice